cloie-dale/points-intern/README.md

-# points-intern
+# Intern Test
-Repository for take home test from Fetch Rewards intern application
+Repository for the intern application take home test for Fetch Rewards.

+Language: C++

+To compile use command g++ Payer.cpp main.cpp -o transaction To run use command ./transaction